 - TryMyUI.
 Earn $10 for each 20-minute test you complete.

-Testing websites pay via PayPal or free gift cards, and there aren’t many requirements to get started.
+Testing websites pay via PayPal cash or free gift cards, and there aren’t many requirements to get started.
 Testers must be 18 years or older, have a microphone, and have the ability to record their screen.
 They must also pass a test interview to ensure they’re capable of providing meaningful commentary while browsing a website.

 Usability test opportunities vary based on demand and the number of testers, so this isn’t a viable job for consistent monthly income.
 However, in terms of hourly pay and flexibility, students are the perfect candidates for this type of work.